Cynthia Mohr, Ph.D., Associate Professor, Applied Social Psychology

 Social Influences on travel-related behavior.
 Together with Dr. Jennifer Dill, Director of the Oregon Transportation Research & Education Consortium at Portland State University, Dr. Mohr and colleagues are considering psychosocial models of health behavior as they apply to transit-related behavior (such as walking or bicycling), which have major health implications.
 She is also serving as methodological consultant to the Family Activity Study project funded by the Robert Wood Johnson Foundation examining how, why, and where families with children walk and bicycle and how physically active they are and how best to improve neighborhoods to facilitate healthier travel behavior.

 Veteran family health and well-being.
-Dr. Mohr is collaborating with Dr. Leslie Hammer who recently received notice from the Department of Defense that the grant proposal “Development and Evaluation of Veteran-Supportive Supervisor Training (VSST): Improving Reintegration of the Oregon National Guard and Reserves into the Workplace” will be funded starting in 2013.
+Dr. Mohr is collaborating with Dr. Leslie Hammer who recently received notice from the Department of Defense that the grant proposal “Development and Evaluation of Veteran-Supportive Supervisor Training (VSST): Improving Reintegration of the Oregon National Guard and Reserves into the Workplace” was funded in 2013.
 The study is a randomized control trial with pre- and post-training evaluation.
 The Veteran-Supportive Supervisor Training will focus on increasing support for veterans and their families in the civilian workforce with positive impacts expected both at home and at work.
 As part of this larger study, Dr. Mohr is directing a daily diary study with veterans and their significant others to examine daily stress, health and interpersonal relationship functioning as it relates to the reintegration process.